Martin Scorsese: Film activism

 Scorsese has mentioned his mentors being such filmmakers as John Cassavetes, Roger Corman, and Michael Powell.
 In film critic Roger Ebert's book, Scorsese by Ebert, Ebert praised Scorsese for championing and supporting other filmmakers by serving as an executive producer on projects of filmmakers such as Antoine Fuqua, Wim Wenders, Kenneth Lonergan, Stephen Frears, Allison Anders, Spike Lee, and John McNaughton.
 More recently he has executive produced the films of the Safdie Brothers, Joanna Hogg, Kornél Mundruczó, Josephine Decker, Danielle Lessovitz, Alice Rohrwacher, Jonas Carpignano, Amélie van Elmbt, and Celina Murga.
 Scorsese has also chosen to name filmmakers throughout the years that he admires such as fellow New York City-based directors Woody Allen and Spike Lee, as well as other artists such as Wes Anderson, Bong Joon-ho, Greta Gerwig, Ari Aster, Kelly Reichardt, Claire Denis, Noah Baumbach, Paul Thomas Anderson, Christopher Nolan, the Coen Brothers, and Kathryn Bigelow.

 Favorite films

 Scorsese listed Pickup on South Street as one of his favorite films.
 The Band Wagon is his favorite musical.

-In 2012, Scorsese participated in the Sight & Sound film polls of that year.
+In 2012, Scorsese participated in the Sight and Sound directors' poll.
 Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
 Scorsese, however, picked 12, which are listed below in alphabetical order: